 10. See the Norwegian Fjords

-If you're on a guided tour by coach instead of staying at one place, you might make a trip to Norway.
-On the Scanbalt Tour, we drove from the Swedish town of Abisko to the Norwegian town of Narvik and spend just one afternoon there.
+If you're on a guided tour by coach you might make a trip to Norway.
+On my Scanbalt Tour, we drove from the Swedish town of Abisko to the nearby border to Norway and spent one afternoon in the Norwegian town of Narvik.

 Here you will see a very different kind of landscape.
 While both Finnish and Swedish Lapland are quite flat, Narvik offers stunning fjord views as well as an unusual "mild" climate due to the nearby gulf stream.

-Because of this special climate, the city was of great interest as a strategic army base during the World War 2.
+Because of this special climate, the city was of great interest as a strategic army base for Nazi Germany during World War 2.
 You can learn more about Narvik's turbulent history at the brand new War Museum, which opened in July 2016 (tickets cost 100 NOK for adults, which is approximately 11 euros).

 Good to know before you go